Evangelism (Luke 4:16-19)

 In several places on this blog, I point out that our word “evangelism” comes from the Greek word used in the New Testament for “good news.”
 The church did not invent the word euaggelion.
 Roman propaganda used the term to refer to the “good news” brought by the emperor as… Continue reading

-Why Do We Christians Get it So Wrong?
+Why Do We Christians Get It So Wrong?
 Part One

 Atheists, “Christians,” and Followers of Jesus